-- Staff busses with qualified drivers that can care for the students on the bus.
+- Staff buses with qualified drivers who can care for the students on the bus.

-- Make sure to maintain the school busses in good condition, as well as inspect them regularly.
+- Make sure to maintain the school buses in good condition, as well as inspect them regularly.

 - Ensure that bus drivers check the bus regularly, ensuring that the bus is safe to transport children and that safety equipment is in working order.